margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Truth is...I used to dream of writing a book, and write a song, or incorporate history and culture into office design, but all I hear is

 I am Racist, I am Entitled, I Can't Write, I am Unethical, I can't sing, I am Reactive, I am Dull, I have Messed Up, I owe people something, or People will speak for me "She is ...."

+Ultimately, the Truth is...it's unfair to say that #IWasJustAClient, it may be ok to say #IWasJustAFan, I am glad to say #IWasAnIntern, and I rejoice in saying #IAmAnActiveListener.

 ## She Is ##
 She's a whole-souled woman